New Twist In The Mueller Investigation: WikiLeaks Urged Donald Trump Jr. To Leak Father’s Tax Returns

-Special Counsel Robert Mueller’s investigation, into alleged collusion between the Trump presidential campaign team and Russia, just took a new twist.
-Since the Mueller investigation indicted former Trump campaign manager, Paul Manafort, and his business associate Rick Gates, two weeks ago, there has been intense media speculation about who Mueller will indict next.
-As reported by the Inquisitr yesterday, Donald Trump Jr, Jared Kushner, and General Michael Flynn have all been touted as the next in Mueller’s sights.
+Special Counsel Robert Mueller’s investigation into alleged collusion between the Trump presidential campaign team and Russia just took a new twist.
+Since the Mueller investigation indicted former Trump campaign manager Paul Manafort and his business associate Rick Gates two weeks ago, there has been intense media speculation about who Mueller will indict next.
+As reported by the Inquisitr yesterday, Donald Trump Jr., Jared Kushner, and General Michael Flynn have all been touted as next in Mueller’s sights.

 The only charges laid by the Mueller investigations so far relate to Manafort and Gates’ business dealings with Russia and the Ukraine, but George Papadopoulos’s guilty plea focused on his lying to the FBI.
 They appear to show that members of Trump’s campaign team had extensive contacts with sources close to Russian President Vladimir Putin.

-Last week it was widely reported, including by the Guardian, that Russia instigated an anti-Clinton media campaign during the election campaign.
-Misleading news stories, and misinformation campaigns on Facebook and Twitter, were instigated by Russia, to discredit Hillary Clinton, because Russia favored a Trump presidency.
+Last week it was widely reported, including by The Guardian, that Russia instigated an anti-Clinton media campaign during the election campaign.
+Misleading news stories and misinformation campaigns on Facebook and Twitter were instigated by Russia to discredit Hillary Clinton because Russia favored a Trump presidency.
 It seems that the campaign was paid for by Russian technology mogul Yuri Milner, who also owns a stake of Cadre, a start-up company owned by Jared Kushner, Donald Trump’s son-in-law.

-Kushner, together with General Flynn, is alleged to have met with a Russian lawyer at Trump Tower, to explore the possibility of obtaining information damaging to Hillary Clinton.
-That meeting was allegedly arranged by Donald Trump Junior.
+Kushner, together with General Flynn, is alleged to have met with a Russian lawyer at Trump Tower to explore the possibility of obtaining information damaging to Hillary Clinton.
+That meeting was allegedly arranged by Donald Trump Jr.

 As reported by the Telegraph, Trump Jr. is at the center of a new twist in Mueller’s Russia probe.
 It appears that Trump Jr. was in communication with WikiLeaks founder Julian Assange during the presidential election campaign.

 Just hours after the story was broken by the Atlantic, Donald Trump Jr. made public messages between him and WikiLeaks at the height of Trump’s election campaign.
 So, why does this matter?
 Well, you may recall that WikiLeaks released series after series of email messages damaging to Hillary Clinton.
-Those messages pertained to allegations against Clinton that were related to everything from misuse of the Clinton Foundation funds to claims that she was at involved in a satanic pedophile ring.
+Those messages pertained to allegations against Clinton that were related to everything from misuse of Clinton Foundation funds to claims that she was at involved in a satanic pedophile ring.

 Trump Jr.’s contacts with WikiLeaks came during the period that WikiLeaks was releasing that material.
 Of course, the information released by WikiLeaks is alleged to have come from state-sponsored Russian hackers.
-The Guardian also reports that a data firm, working for Donald Trump, asked WikiLeaks to share the leaked messages.
+The Guardian also reports that a data firm working for Donald Trump asked WikiLeaks to share the leaked messages.
 The chief executive of Cambridge Analytica, Alexander Nix, admits that he asked WikiLeaks founder Julian Assange to release the Clinton emails to them.
 Assange maintains that the request was denied.

 Donald Trump Jr. released a string of messages from WikiLeaks, which reveal that the anti-secrecy website wanted the Trump campaign to push Clinton’s comments saying that the U.S. should “take out” Julian Assange.
 Trump Jr. was also asked to leak his father’s tax returns to the site.
 The emails do suggest that WikiLeaks was pro-Trump and anti-Clinton.